Mutinda15/Mutinda15/README.md

 - 👋 Hi, I’m Shadrack a Software Developer
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in front-end development and Mobile Development
-- 🌱 I’m currently learning Next js  frame works and UI/UX
+- 🌱 I’m proficient in FLutter ,springboot and js
-- 💞️ I’m looking to collaborate on  Front-end Technologies
+- 💞️ I’m looking to collaborate on mobile app  Technologies
-- 📫 How to reach me ...+254769654223
+- 📫 How to reach me .....
+- My availability .....Remotely...

 <!---
 Mutinda15/Mutinda15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.